rabix/benten/Readme.md

 ## Pushing apps

 The first time you push a particular App to an SBG end-point _Benten_ will ask for a project (and app id if you haven't added one).
-It will also present you with the option to recursively inline the whole workflow on your side.
-Please refer to the notes on inlining to help decide whether you want to do this.

-## Notes on app management in the SBG app eco system

-If you choose to recursively inline the workflow _Benten_ will also install each sub process referenced in the workflow as an app in the project, unless it is already in the app ecosystem.
+Each time you push _Benten_ may also offer you two options:
+- Push dependents
+- Inline this workflow

+**Push dependents** means that there are apps included in the workflow that are in the SBG registry and have been locally edited.
+Some care should be taken when doing this if you are sharing the same tool locally with other users.
+Pushing dependents will push the current edited app and create a new version.
+Existing workflows will not be affected, but a new App version will appear in the repository which may not have been intended.

+**Inline this workflow** is asking if you want _Benten_ to recursively go through each step and put the code for the process referred to in the step into the workflow you are editing.
+This changes your local code, and disconnects it from any local references you have made.

-(For reproducibility purposes, Apps are always stored inlined, as one document in the SBG repository) See some hints below to decide if you want to recursively inline all components, or leave the code as is with external references.
+(For reproducibility purposes, in the SBG repository, Apps are always stored inlined, as one document)

-Upon successfully pushing the App _Benten_ will modify your app id (or add one) to match the id on the SBG repository. _Benten_ can now use this to track versions of the app on the SBG repository.
-The rest of your code is untouched, unless you have chosen to recursively inline dependents.
+## Editing a pushed app

+When you edit a pushed app, _Benten_ will append the string `-local-edits` to the app id.
+This temporarily unlinks the app from the SBG eco system but reminds _Benten_ about it's origins.
+This app will no longer show the ability to change it's version though it will show the original version number on the workflow map with the word `edited`.
+This will remind you that you have a step in your workflow that hasn't been pushed.
+Note that this goes only one level deep.
+Once you "push" the edited app again, _Benten_ will remove the `-local-edits` string from the app id and create a new version, and things are  back as they were (except that the App has a new version now) before.

+This is useful when you want to test changes to an App in the context of a larger workflow, but don't want to commit changes to the App until you are done testing.

+## Breaking off from a previously pushed App

+If you want to break off from the original App, i.e. you used that as a template, but now your development has completely diverged and it's basically a new app, you can delete the `id` value and replace it with a new one.
+Now, when you push the App _Benten_ will create a new app from scratch.

 ## Switching version of Apps linked to the SBG eco-system